calcium carbonate and zinc, taken with meals, block lead at two separate points in the gut.

 You found the source.
 Here's how to block absorption while you eliminate it.

-Calcium carbonate + zinc bisglycinate.
-Taken with meals.
-Three mechanisms active simultaneously.
+Calcium carbonate plus zinc bisglycinate, taken with meals, keeps all three mechanisms working at once.
 This is what you take while you work through your collection.

 - Roh T, Lim MH, Kim J, et al. Calcium carbonate supplementation reduces lead dissolution in simulated gastric conditions.
 Environ Health Toxicol.
 2020.
 PubMed 33006127.